NFT — Norfolk Time

 What does NFT stand for?

 NFT stands for Norfolk Time.
-It is the time zone abbreviation used for a fixed local time that stays at UTC+11 all year.
+It is the time-zone abbreviation used for a time standard that stays at UTC+11 year-round.

 Is NFT the same as GMT?